malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 is attributed to Wilson[@Wilson1900] and Frenkel[@Frenkel1926],
 where the growth rate is determined by the liquid diffusion near the interface, and the chemical potential between the two phases.
-At temperatures just below the melting point the chemical potential is the rate limiting parameter, while typically lower temperatures become limited by the diffusion of particles near the interface.
+At temperatures slightly below the melting point the chemical potential is the rate limiting parameter, while typically lower temperatures become limited by the diffusion of particles near the interface.